 In certain situations Service Nova Scotia may refuse to give or renew a license, or may suspend or cancel a license.

-Click here for a list of licensed payday lenders in Nova Scotia, or call Service Nova Scotia at 1 800 670-4357 to check whether a particular payday lender is licensed to operate here.
+Call Service Nova Scotia at 1 800-670-4357 to check whether a particular payday lender is licensed to operate here.

 A payday lender must give you the following information:

 - the total amount of money you are borrowing

 - the total amount you must repay, and when it is due